-The bible says that we should share each other's burdens not gossip (Galatians 6:2) and we can do this by honestly sharing with another our hurts and concerns concerning our troubled relationships.
+The Bible says that we should share each other's burdens not gossip (Galatians 6:2) and we can do this by honestly sharing with another our hurts and thoughts concerning our troubled relationships.
 This requires discretion, tenderness, understanding and openness with others.

 In the following exercise I am going to ask all of you to show these qualities as you begin the process of sharing your burdens with one another.
 Here is how we will do this: